Mitchell A. Lazar, MD, PhD

 Description of Research

-The Lazar laboratory is studying the transcriptional and epigenomic regulation of metabolism.
-We are particuarly interested in the role played by nuclear receptors (NRs).
-In the absence of ligand, NRs bind to DNA and function as potent transcriptional repressors by recruiting corepressor complexes that include the chromatin modulating histone deacetylase HDAC3.
-We are studying all aspects of these interactions, using a combination of epigenomic, bioninformatic, and genetic approaches, with particular attention to the nuclear receptors for thyroid hormone as well as the orphan receptor Rev-erbα.
-Rev-erbα is a key repressive component of the circadian clock that senses heme levels to coordinate metabolism and biological rhythms.
-The molecular, cellular, and integrative biology of these factors are being studied in mouse and human cell lines as well as in mouse knockin and knockout models.
-We are also studying PPARγ, a nuclear receptor that is a master regulator of adipocyte (fat cell) differentiation.
-Ligands for PPARγ have potent antidiabetic activity, and thus PPARγ represents a long sought-after link between obesity and diabetes.
-We are using ChIP-sequencing and computational biological methods to identify the entire set of genes bound PPARγ in adipocytes and other cell types, and linking this to epigenomic regulation of transcription and metabolism.
-We also have discovered resistin, a novel hormone and target of PPARg made and secreted by fat cells in rodents and by macrophages in humans.
-We have demonstrated that resistin regulates insulin responsiveness, and are now using mice humanized for resistin to test the hypothesis that resistin links metabolism to inflammation in human metabolic diseases.
+The Lazar laboratory is studying the transcriptional regulation of metabolism.
+We are particularly focused on the role played by nuclear receptors (NRs).
+In the absence of ligand, NRs bind to DNA and function as potent transcriptional repressors by recruiting corepressor complexes that include the chromatin modulating enzyme histone deacetylase 3 (HDAC3).
+We are studying the tissue-specific and physiological roles of the corepressor complexes using by combining genomic, genetic, proteomic, bioinformatic, and metabolic phenotyping approaches.
+We are especially interested in the circadian NR Rev-erb alpha, which utilizes the corepressor complex to potently repress transcription.
+Rev-erb alpha is a key repressive component of the circadian clock that coordinates metabolism and biological rhythms.
+We are also studying PPAR gamma, a nuclear receptor that is a master regulator of adipocyte (fat cell) differentiation.
+Ligands for PPAR gamma have potent antidiabetic activity, and thus PPAR gamma represents a key transcriptional link between obesity and diabetes.
+The molecular, cellular, and integrative biology of these factors are being studied in mice and humans.
+We also have discovered resistin, a novel hormone and target of PPAR gamma that is made by fat cells in rodents and by macrophages in humans, and are testing the hypothesis that resistin links metabolism to inflammation in human metabolic diseases.

 There are numerous potential projects that I would be pleased to discuss in person.